 I’ve never been that excited about dehydrated food.
 Years ago, Dave and I ate a fair amount of dehydrated “backpacking meals” (a prepackaged meal — just add boiling water) on some canoe trips and backpacking.
 And in our cruising in the Sea of Cortez and Central America, I carried a couple of packages of backpacking meals as emergency food.
 But we’d eaten fresh and canned food for almost all of our camping and cruising adventures.

-Until this summer, going to the Bahamas.
+Until we went to the Bahamas.

 We used a lot of dehydrated foods . . . but instead of buying the “meal in a pouch” type, I got jars of individual ingredients.
 So . . . my thoughts after using them for four months: